 To Milan and Rome with Amma (2007)

 Screen Shot 2017-04-17 at 9.50.16 PM.png

-By the way, the world’s fastest trains are the French TGVs which run regularly at 300 km/h on normal lines – but have the world record for speed on rails of 574.8 km/h, almost half the speed of sound!
-The Maglevs (Magnetic Levitation trains), technology developed by Germany and Japan, are purportedly the fastest(being able to reach 900km/h), the trains being suspended and driven by magnetic force.
+By the way, the world’s fastest trains are the French TGVs, which run regularly at 300 km/h on normal lines – but have the world record for speed on rails of 574.8 km/h, almost half the speed of sound!
+The Maglevs (Magnetic Levitation trains), technology developed by Germany and Japan, are purportedly the fastest (being able to reach 900km/h), with the trains being suspended and driven by magnetic force.
 The highest recorded speed by a Maglev is 581 km/h in Japan in 2003.
 The Intercity Expresses (ICEs) are the Siemens built high-speed German trains that run in Germany and Switzerland.
 In long stretches, such as between Frankfurt and Cologne they run at 300km/h.
-The ICE trains reportedly have 100% brand awareness in Germany – kids grow up playing with model ICE trains (complete with mechanism).
-Our house owner builds model train networks in his study and introduces a new ICE train every Christmas for the pleasure of his grandchildren.
-Next generation of high-speed trains in Europe promise luxury hotel facilitates for overnight stay, bath, breakfast and drop at the center of the destination city, and will give air travel a run for its money.
+The ICE trains reportedly have 100% brand awareness in Germany – kids grow up playing with model ICE trains (complete with a mechanism).
+Our house owner builds model train layouts in his study and introduces a new ICE train every Christmas for his grandchildren’s pleasure.
+The next generation of high-speed trains in Europe promises luxury hotel facilities for overnight stays, baths, breakfast, and drop-off at the center of the destination city, and will give air travel a run for its money.

-Traveling on trains in Europe is an experience of a kind that when one is used to would find air travel hard to match – when comparing features such as quick connections from the city center, comfortable seating, dining-in, bistros with beer and espresso, not to mention the moving panorama of the beautiful landscape outside the window.
+Traveling on trains in Europe is an experience of a kind that, when one is used to would find air travel hard to match – when comparing features such as quick connections from the city center, comfortable seating, dining-in, bistros with beer and espresso, not to mention the moving panorama of the beautiful landscape outside the window.

 Screen Shot 2017-04-17 at 9.50.22 PM.png

-The first thing that catches your eyes, as you go around Rome, is the exuberance of fountains at every street corner.
+The first thing that catches your eye, as you go around Rome, is the exuberance of fountains at every street corner.
 It is written somewhere that the ancient city had 212 fountains.
 The waters seem to spout from every conceivable crevice of both beautiful and grotesque creatures on earth.

 Screen Shot 2017-04-17 at 9.50.29 PM.png